Dimensional homogeneity constrained gene expression programming for discovering governing equations: Loss function

-Here, the variable with a superscript $ \wedge $ is the prediction variable, and $N$ is the number of data points.
-Using MRE means that each data point is considered equally important during training, so it is suitable to be applied in scenarios where the magnitude difference of data points is large.
+Here, the variable with a superscript $\wedge$ is the predicted variable, and $N$ is the total number of data points.
+In MRE, each data point receives equal attention, making it highly suitable for this study.
+Since the constitutive relations reflect local momentum and energy transport characteristics, it is imperative to treat each data point with equal attention.

-However, if there are more data points that are very close to zero in the dataset, MRE would fail, because for such data points a minor deviation (such as computer truncation error) would introduce significant relative error.
-In this way, the derived equations tend to have bad performance in the data points with high magnitude.
-To deal with this issue, we define the second loss function, called relative root mean square error (RRMSE) as

-In RRMSE, the weight of each data point is proportional to its magnitude, so the data points with higher magnitude play more important role.

-In this work, we only employ RRMSE for discovering complete vorticity transport equation based on the dataset of flow around a circular cylinder.
-MRE is employed in the other cases.